savonet/liquidsoap/doc/content/presentations.md

 Presentations about Liquidsoap
 ==============================

+## Liquidshop

+In January 2021, we organized [the *Liquidshop*, a workshop around Liquidsoap](http://www.liquidsoap.info/liquidshop/), where you can find lots of presentations around Liquidsoap.

+In particular, Romain presented the main features of the upcoming Liquidsoap 2.0:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VT6TEjJzWoY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## FOSDEM 2020

 We presented liquidsoap during the FOSDEM 2020 conference.
 You can watch the video here: